What is a PLC?

 - Changes involved entire system rewiring.

 It wasn’t long before engineers began brainstorming solutions to these pain points.
 With the introduction of computer control in the industrial sector, the first version of the PLC was developed.
-The invention of the PLC is attributed to Richard Morley and his company, Bedford and Associates.
+The invention of the programmable logic conroller is attributed to Richard Morley and his company, Bedford and Associates.

 Richard and his team focused on ensuring maintenance electricians and plant engineers could easily understand and use this new programmable controller.
 Naturally, the process took much trial and error to get to a controller that solved all the previous pain points while still being user-friendly.
 Eventually, they were able to achieve this with the MODICON 184.

 Nowadays, PLCs offer several advantages over the hardwired relays including reliability, flexibility, cost effectiveness, speed, better communication, and advanced data processing functions.
-However, the most unique advantage to PLCs is the ability to reprogram them.
+However, the most unique advantage to PLC systems is the ability to reprogram them.
 Therefore, they’re highly adaptable to changes in processes or monitoring application requirements.

 In addition, programmable logic controllers feature several diagnostic tools that facilitate easy troubleshooting such as: